ADDICTION

 No one choose to be an addict, you just start something thinking addiction will never happen to YOU.
 You can control it, right?
 It is the little choices, lots of small choices and slow changes every day that lead you to addiction.
 We don't know the number of uses' it will take you to become addicted, I am sure if you knew, you would never let it get to that.
 But that is the thing about addictions, you don't really see it coming.

-You can become addicted to almost anything however the common destructive addictions are substance abuse (drugs), shopping, gambling, smoking food, sex, alcohol, dieting and exercise.
+You can become addicted to almost anything however the common destructive addictions are substance abuse (drugs), shopping, gambling, smoking, food, sex, alcohol, dieting and exercise.

 We all know that trying drugs is a risk however not all addictive behaviours have as many red flags.
 People usually start using, thinking that they have control and can stop when they want to however this is not always the case and people become addicted.
 The majority of addicts start using to socialise, cope with issues, relax, escape life or a form of pain.
 However, this causes more issues and it takes time for an addict to recognise what they are doing.

-The key to overcoming addiction, is recognising your need and desire to.
+The key to overcoming addiction, is recognising your need and desire to change.
 The person with the addiction is the person who must want the change and it can take years of being faced with the negative consequences of an addiction before they realise that it is causing significant problems and they need to change their ways.
 Often they then get a goal in mind, perhaps they want to stop using Ice/Coke/juice but continue to smoke cigarettes, being a partial quit of substances however still an overall major improvement to health and life.
 This is the contemplation stage.
 People with eating disorders and addictive behaviours like sex addiction will also recognise their goal of at least a partial change for improvement.

 Depending on the substance you may require medical assistance and you should always make a GP your first appointment then your therapist.
 You cannot do this alone and seek medical advice.
 Everyone's journey is unique.